davrec72/clang-meta/README.md

 2) Only interface with those helper functions.
 3) When standards are agreed upon and a compliant compiler is built that supports every reflection you need, alter those helper functions accordingly and switch to the new compiler.

+The same goes for metaparsing/"injection"/"reification"/whatever they eventually call it: best to isolate away such details into helper functions where possible.

 This is a vast new frontier; no need to wait further for all the implementation details to be worked out before beginning exploration.

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?